NishchayAnand/software-engineering/Python/Leetcode/Manager with at Least 5 Direct Reports/Notes.md

     |106          |Ron            |B                    |101                |101         |John          |A                   |NaN                |
     ```

-2. Group together rows having same managerId to get the count of employees reporting to each manager.
+2. Use the **groupby()** method to group rows by managerId and count the number of employees reporting to each manager.

     ```
     SELECT m.name, count(e.id) as reporteeCount FROM Employee e JOIN Employee m ON e.managerId = m.id GROUP BY m.managerId;
     ```